 For example, if you assisted your friend with your car and got into an accident, yet both of you are insured, what next?

 In such a situation, your car insurance gets the primary insurance coverage from your insurance.
-And because your friend will have car insurance, the insurance will cover your friend’s secondary coverage.
-In other words, if your friend will cause an accident with your car, you are the one who will file a claim, face the wrath of increased rates, and pay your deductible.
+And because your friend will have car insurance, the insurance will cover your friend’s secondary range.
+In other words, if your friend causes an accident with your car, you are the one who will file a claim, face the wrath of increased rates, and pay your deductible.

 These consequences may not seem fair to you – especially knowing you didn’t cause an accident.
 Therefore, this is a matter you should take seriously.
 Before you allow a friend or relative to jump into your car, make it clear whether they can help you pay deductibles in case of an accident.